 A header file mpf2mpfr.h is included in the distribution of MPFR for compatibility with the GNU MP class MPF.
-By inserting the following two lines after the #include <gmp.h> line, any program written for MPF can be compiled directly with MPFR without any changes (except the gmp_printf functions will not work for arguments of type mpfr_t).
-All operations are then performed with the default MPFR rounding mode, which can be reset with mpfr_set_default rounding_mode.
+By inserting the following two lines after the #include <gmp.h> line, many programs written for MPF can be compiled directly against MPFR without any changes.
+All operations are then performed with the default MPFR rounding mode, which can be reset with mpfr_set_default_rounding_mode.

-'''

-#include <mpfr.h>

-#include <mpf2mpfr.h>
+#include <mpfr.h> #include <mpf2mpfr.h>

-'''